Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 > ## Exercise 2: Explore a phylum
 > Using the example above choose a different phylum and work out the number of the OTUs assigned to this phylum and the unique names of the genera inside it:
 >> ## Solution
->> Change the name of a new phylum wherever it is needed to get the result.
+>> You should the name of a new phylum wherever it is needed to get the result.
 >> As an example, here is the solution for Cyanobacteria:
 >> ~~~
 >> sum(biom_metagenome@tax_table@.Data[,"Phylum"] == "Cyanobacteria")